St. Gallen Symposium Leader of Tomorrow Essay Competition 2023 (CHF 20,000+Funded to Switzerland)

 About the St. Gallen Symposium Leader of Tomorrow Essay Competition: Meet 300 of society’s brightest young minds.
 Present and debate your ideas with 600 senior leaders.
 Be inspired by some of the world’s most impressive speakers.
 Gain a unique and new perspective on this year’s topic.
 Become a member of a unique global community.
-Celebrate our 50th anniversary with us.
 Win prize money of CHF 20,000 split amongst the three winners.

 Type: Essay Contest

 Eligibility: To be eligible, candidate must fulfil all of the following criteria: